 Even though some language learning will happen naturally, we can help foster deeper growth and intelligence by being intentional about it.
 Even if you aren’t an outgoing, highly verbal person by nature, your young grandchild will benefit from an ongoing commentary as you spend time together.

 Just give a two-year-old-level play-by-play on what you’re doing.
 It can be as simple as:

 “I’m fixing your cereal.
 Let’s put your bib on so we can eat breakfast.
 Now, where did that spoon go?
-Oh, these mashed brussel sprouts are so good!”
+Oh, these mashed bananas are so good!” “

-Learning language involves a lot of trial and error, and your child or grandchild will get a lot of words not quite right as she learns to make all the right sounds.
-She might call a bottle a “baba,” or a lawn mower a “naw-mo”-you just never know.
+Learning language involves a lot of trial and error, and your grandchild will get a lot of words not-quite-right as she learns to make all the right sounds.
+She might call a bottle a “baba,” or a lawn mower a “naw-mo” … you just never know.

 It might be obvious, but be a good listener, even if right now her “language” is pretty unintelligible.
 And encourage whatever efforts she makes to communicate verbally.
 Once she starts putting sentences together, correct grammar will be even more challenging.